Kepler-21

-HD 179070 also known as Kepler-21 is a F-type subgiant star.
-A transiting exoplanet was discovered orbiting this star by the Kepler spacecraft.
-At a magnitude of 8.25 this was the brightest star observed by Kepler to host a validated planet until the discovery of an exoplanet orbiting HD 212657 in 2018.
+Kepler-21, also known as HD 179070, is a star with a closely orbiting exoplanet in the northern constellation of Lyra.
+At an apparent visual magnitude of 8.25 this was the brightest star observed by the Kepler spacecraft to host a validated planet until the discovery of an exoplanet orbiting HD 212657 in 2018.
+This system is located at a distance of 354 ly from the Sun based on parallax measurements, but is drifting closer with a radial velocity of −18.2 km/s.